RarityBrown/blog/blog/AI/personal-benchmarks/NicheCodeBench.md

 - A minimalistic LaTeX syntax highlighting demo using monaco and @shikijs/monaco
 - Editor Playground to try out Monaco, CodeMirror and Ace editor side by side.
 Sync the code among the three.
 Dark theme + light theme.
 It would be best to unify the syntax highlighting scheme and font size in the editor.
 - Build a plotting app to draw the graph of Math.random(x)*(Math.sin(x) + Math.random(x)), with a total of 20,000 points, where x in [0,50), refreshing the random data every 5 seconds.
 Time and display how long it takes to refresh the data and redraw the plot each time.
 Supports cursor-centric zoom on the x-axis using the mouse wheel, with no zoom on the y-axis.
 Choose any plot lib you'd like, the only goal is to be fast. > NOTE: For accurate timing, measure the full operation.
 Since some UI updates are asynchronous, stop the timer in a completion callback or post-render hook, not immediately after the dispatch call.
 This avoids measuring only the initial synchronous task, capturing the true, user-experienced duration from start to final render.
 Meanwhile, use a red and a green light to indicate the start and completion of rendering for user confirmation.
+- A minimalistic KaTeX demo with `mhchem` enabled.
+  - 正确情况：opus-4 都不行，让我很震惊。看来 Agent 确实是必经之路。

 ```tsx
 // src/App.tsx